 Does a “balanced diet” mean physiologically ideal?

-Despite many advances in the field of veterinary nutrition, standard “balanced” food recommendations and their significant benefit to companion animal health to date, our understanding of optimal nutrition with a focus on wellness and thriving (not just staying alive) is still developing.
-A perfect example of this is the widespread vitamin D deficiencies we see in companion dogs and cats eating a nutritionally balanced commercial diet based on AAFCO regulations.
+Despite many advances in the field of veterinary nutrition, standard “balanced” food recommendations and their significant benefit to companion animal health to date, our understanding of optimal nutrition, especially for cancer patients, with a focus on wellness and thriving (not just staying alive) is still developing.
+A perfect example of this is the conflicting opinions among experts on the optimal vitamin D level in companion animals, both to obtain optimal health and to potentially treat certain disease conditions.
+Vitamin D blood levels in companion dogs and cats eating a nutritionally balanced commercial diet based on AAFCO regulations vary widely and the previously held baseline vitamin D level may not be ideal for preventing disease.
+This same learning objective is a huge focus on human medicine now as well.
 We now know that many diseases are related to low vitamin D levels.
 This clearly illustrates that, even just in this one area, there is a need for the evolution of our current understanding of feeding our canine and feline companions.

 If we are paying attention to the epidemic of chronic disease in companion animals being fed "complete and balanced scientifically validated" commercial diets, we must admit that any logical, scientific, and rational mind would wonder what pieces of the picture we are missing.
 And, in that curious state of mind, allow our beliefs about diet to evolve beyond what we have been told in the past.
 To me, this was the vital question that prompted me to think beyond what I was taught in veterinary school: